mookerzhou/cooking_journal/_posts/salads/2019-11-28-winter-squash-panzanella.md

 the potluck.

 The salad components can be prepped the day before, *except* for the vegetable toppings (radishes, etc.).
-Those should be prepped at the time of serving.
+Prep those at the time of serving.

 Salad dressing
 - 1 cup olive oil